Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 >> +20% Reload and Torpedo to all DD/CL in Fleet

->As fas as torpedoes are concerned, this is what peak efficiency looks like.
+>As far as torpedoes are concerned, this is what peak efficiency looks like.
 Sporting three different superb torpedo buffs for whoever has any business mounting them and stellar torpedo stats+efficiency, she's a powerhouse in her own right with access to a handy damage cut (which she needs, considering her abysmal HP pool) and an uncharacteristically good barrage.

 > With no real weakness to speak of, her one significant flaw is not being able to bolster CA torpedoes - you'll want to look elsewhere for that.